guilhermeborgesbastos/Spring-Boot-Studies/README.md

 [Get back to the main Summary Page.](https://github.com/guilhermeborgesbastos/Spring-Boot-Studies)

-# Spring Boot - Runners
+# Spring Boot - Application & Command Line Runners

 ## What is a Application Runner for Spring Boot?
 *Application Runner* and *Command Line Runner* **interfaces** lets you to execute the code after the Spring Boot application is started.
 You can use these interfaces to perform any actions immediately after the application has started.
 This chapter talks about them in detail.